 Rehabilitation success is measured in breakthroughs—taking a step after a severe brain trauma, the feeling of reassurance after a spinal cord injury, words after a stroke.
 At Madonna Rehabilitation Hospitals, our physicians, staff and technology bring hope to families and healing to patients.
 So with every new breakthrough, they can come to believe, “NOW YOU CAN.”

+We are currently hiring nurses on both Madonna campuses.
 Nurses are a very important part of every patient's transdisciplinary care team at Madonna Rehabilitation Hospitals.

 At Madonna, patients will experience specialized services and additional programs that focus on real-life skills to help them achieve their greatest level of independence and return to their families, work, school, community and activities